syncfusion-content/fileformat-docs/File-Formats/DocIO/word-to-image.md

 # Rendering / Converting Word document to Image

-Essential DocIO supports to convert the Word document to images using `RenderAsImages` method.
-The following assemblies are need to be referred for converting Word to image.
+The Essential DocIO convertsthe Word document to images using the `RenderAsImages` method.
+The following assemblies are referred for converting Word to image:

 <table>
 <thead>